 Photo: Streetflash/Shutterstock

-8 Direct Flights From LAX, Starting Under $300
+12 Direct Flights From LAX, Starting at $193 Round-Trip

 Los Angeles Airports + Flying

-Los Angeles International Airport, more commonly called LAX, has an average of 645 commercial flights daily.
-It’s the top origin and destination airport in the world, meaning more people use it as a final or starting destination – rather than a place to connect – than any other airport worldwide.
+Los Angeles International Airport, more commonly known as LAX, operates an average of 1,500 commercial flights daily.
+It’s consistently ranked among the top origin and destination airports in the world, meaning more travelers use it as a starting or ending point — rather than a place to connect — than any other airport.

-Direct flights from LAX can bring passengers to 42 countries, so the options for adventures abroad are almost limitless.
-Residents of Los Angeles ready to leave the city can fly to Liberia, Costa Rica, in just six hours, or head to Norway for a ski trip for about $600 – a price almost unheard of from elsewhere in America.
+Direct flights from LAX reach more than 40 countries, making the options for adventures abroad almost limitless.
+Residents of Los Angeles can fly to Liberia, Costa Rica, in just six hours or book a direct round-trip to Tokyo for just over $500 — a price that remains unusually competitive compared to departures from other US cities.

 But it isn’t just direct flights from LAX that can take you abroad.
-With John Wayne International Airport in Santa Ana and the Bob Hope Airport in Burbank, almost everyone in Los Angeles is within half an hour of an airport (if the I-5 is actually moving).
-That means jetting off to a new and exciting country is strikingly easy.
-And better still: there are plenty of direct flights from LAX under $500 round-trip – and some as low as $260.
+With John Wayne Airport in Santa Ana and Hollywood Burbank Airport nearby, nearly everyone in the Los Angeles area is within half an hour of an airport (assuming the I-5 is actually moving).
+That means jetting off to a new and exciting country is remarkably easy.

-Flights are in order from least to most expensive, though remember that flight prices can be impacted by everything from when you book to what day you fly to whether you’re visiting during that country’s peak season.
+The destinations below are listed from least to most expensive, though keep in mind that prices can fluctuate based on when you book, what day you fly, and whether you’re traveling during a destination’s peak season.

 Liberia, Costa Rica